Thursday, 26 March 2026

 Case sharing:

-Last Monday, an Asian female patient from Malaysia, who has been staying in London for over two weeks while visiting her son, sought complementary therapy for hay fever accompanied by cold-like symptoms.
+A female patient who has been staying in London for over two weeks while visiting her son, sought complementary therapy for hay fever accompanied by cold-like symptoms.

 She reported experiencing a combination of symptoms, including frequent sneezing, a runny nose, itchy eyes, headaches (the occipital areas), and mild fatigue.
 She explained that she did not expect the night time temperatures in the UK to drop to single digits.
 As a result, she believes she caught a cold on the third day of her stay, which appears to have aggravated her hay fever symptoms.